edgarshurtado/Portfolio/grunt-blog-post.md

 Great!
 Isn't it?

-# Conver ES6 to ES5 with Babel
+# Convert ES6 to ES5 with Babel

 Babel is a post-processor for your JavaScript.
 The following configuration is which I use for converting my ES6 files to ES5.
+The importance is that by doing this you are allowed to use all the cool new features of ES6, without having to worry about web browser support.
+In the end, what the web browser will receive is ES5 which is deeply implanted already.

-For this module to work you need to have installed `babel-preset-es2015` npm package and then configure at your `package.json` this bit:
+For this module to work you need to have installed `babel-preset-es2015` through npm and then configure at your `package.json` this bit:

 ```
 "babel": {